Can I Use My Debit Card In Japan?

 Using a Debit Card in an ATM

-One of the first things you must keep in mind is that you should look up for 7-Eleven or Japan Post Bank ATMs.
+One of the first things you must keep in mind is that you should look for 7-Eleven or Japan Post Bank ATMs.
 These are the ones that accept most international cards in Japan.

 Generally, if you have a card like VISA, PLUS, Mastercard, Maestro, Cirrus, American Express, JCB, Discover, Diners Club, or UnionPay, you will be able to use it in 7-Eleven or Japan Post Bank ATMs.
 However, it is always good to check with your card issuer before traveling to see if there are any special restrictions applied to your debit card, in particular.